SystemsApproach/book/security/trend.rst

 Consider the arrangement of VMs and the firewall in :numref:`Figure %s
 <fig-standard-firewall>`.
-Suppose that, without network
+Suppose that we wanted to put VM A and VM B in different segments
-virtualization, we wanted to put VM A and VM B in different segments and apply a firewall rule for traffic going from VM A to VM B. We have to prevent VM A from sending traffic directly to VM B. To do this, would have to configure two VLANs in the physical network, connect A
+and apply a firewall rule for traffic going from VM A to VM B. We have to prevent VM A from sending traffic directly to VM B. To do this, would have to configure two VLANs in the physical network, connect A